LucaNagel/mri_rf_pulse_sim_tool/README.md

 In case the **N[points]** parameter turns red, type in a slightly bigger or smaller number.
 In general, even numbers work better.This will be fixed in a future release.

 You can have a look at what the frequency response profile looks like in the lower right figure.
 You can change the repetition with the `rep` slider.
-You can also look at the time evoolution of certain frequencies by changing the `freq` slider.
+You can also look at the time evolution of certain frequencies by changing the `freq` slider.

 <img src="./figures/Screenshot bSSFP Simulation example full GUI.png" alt = "Screnshot of the GUI with exemplarily parameter selection." width="1000"/>